 As to the immigration judge’s finding that Alamov lacked credibility, the 6th Circuit found that the lower court’s credibility finding was supported by “substantial evidence,” such as the fact that Alamov’s testimony was in conflict with his application for relief in several ways.
 Finally, as to Alamov’s appeal of the denial of his application for withholding of removal, the court found that Alamov’s had failed to prove that there was a “clear probability” that he would be persecuted because of his Tajik ethnicity if he returned to Uzbekistan.
 The court reasoned that Alamov had not had not reported any problems when he returned to Uzbekistan from Korea and the U.S. previously.

-Contract our legal language translation company to obtain apostille translations and certified translations of immigration documents and schedule a Bulgarian court interpreter, a Romanian court interpreter, or other foreign language interpreter for an immigration interview.
+Contract our legal language translation company to obtain apostille translations, certified translations of asylum documents and schedule a Bulgarian court interpreter, a Romanian court interpreter, a Tamil interpreter, an Albanian interpreter, a Mandarin Chinese interpreter, a Thai interpreter or other foreign language interpreter in rare, exotic, uncommon, and unusual language for an immigration interview.

 This blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.